iCodeSometime/asynchronize/readme.md

 ### Do you accept contributions?
 Absolutely!
 If your use case isn't compatible with the project, you find a bug, or just want to donate some tests; make an issue or send a PR please.
+To run the test suite, just run `bundle` then `rake` from the project directory.

 ### What's the difference between this and promises?
 This attempts to be a very lightweight wrapper around threads.
 There's no new